alloba/book-of-hours-notes/books/Black Nephrite.md

 ### Study Complete Description
 I've Read...

 Valentine's attitude to the [[Nowhere]]-Hours is unexpectedly relaxed.
-He speaks darkly of their appetites, but he insists they are too alien to penetrate the House of the Sun, let alone the waking world.
+He speaks darkly of their appetites, but he insists they are too alien to penetrate the [[world-at-large/The Mansus|House of the Sun]], let alone the waking world.
 He even seems to suggest that the Mansus-Hours have exaggerated the threat of the Nowhere-Hours for their own reasons.
 'Not all Birds are trustworthy in their Feathers', he warns.